Getting Started

 For more information, see Wills and Death Without a Will - Intestacy.

-► Affidavit for Collection of Personal Property (no court case is needed)
+► When can I use an Affidavit for Collection of Personal Property to transfer property without a court case?

-- 30+ days have passed since the person died
+- At least 30 days have passed since the person died

-- No one started a court case to appoint a Personal Representative
+- No one started a probate court case

 - The person who died did not own any real property, or they had real property but it passed automatically to someone else because they were tenants by the entirety or there was a Transfer on Death Deed.